How to Quit My Job

 ...and still earn enough money to live on

-If you are asking yourself "how to quit my job", you have probably been asking yourself this for a while.
+Googling "how to quit my job" more than likely means you have probably been asking yourself this for a while.
 It takes a while to reach this stage and I feel for you.

 You more than likely at one of these points in your career...you:

 I get it.
 I have been there and done it a few times in my life.

 I am now 52 years old and back in 1998, aged 31, I got so pissed off with my lot, I quit my job.

 I'd left London where I had worked in finance/credit management for a decade or so and now lived in Nottingham.
 Myself and a friend (who also hated her job) moved there to be closer to Langar Airfield where we skydived at weekends (that's me in white with goggles on).